AIhumanizerarena/aihumanizerbenchmark/README.md

 ## Evidence pack

 The repository includes a representative slice of six source texts, 41 supplied tool rewrites, and 210 detector values.
-The workbook omits the GPTHuman rewrite for sample `S01`, although it includes a detector row for that combination.
 The remaining slice helps readers inspect output quality and compare the tools directly.

 The detector percentages are real test results for the six-text evidence slice.
 They cover 210 detector results: five detectors applied to six samples across seven tools.
 They are a representative subset of the 5,250 detector results used for the full leaderboard.